bterwijn/NQueens/docs/CodeQuality.md

 want to reuse and move that logic to a function that can then be called from wherever the logic is wanted.

-### Counter example

-The Hill Climber algorithm wants to start with a randomized state.
+As an example the Hill Climber algorithm wants to start with a randomized state.
 To get to a randomized state we don't copy software from the Random class but instead we [call a function of the Random class from within the Hill Climber class](https://github.com/bterwijn/NQueens/blob/master/NQueens/IterativeAlgorithms/HillClimber.py#L11) to reuse it's logic.